Advertisement

 Related Article: NAEBI obtain new helicopter surveillance tech

 In the aviation sector, operators are feeling overwhelmed, leading to stagnation in the industry as a hub for financial losses, according to industry experts.
 Operators shared with the media that the heavy burden they face is hindering growth.
-Additionally, a high-ranking official from a prominent helicopter company in Nigeria disclosed to the media that the landing fee is not legally recognized, as it is not regulated by the NCAA.
+Additionally, a high-ranking official from a prominent helicopter company in Nigeria disclosed to the media that the Landing Fee is not legally recognized, as it is not regulated by the NCAA.
 The operator views this action as a deliberate attempt to hinder the government’s efforts to boost crude oil production in the nation.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.